quicbit-js/qb1-obj/readme.md

 # qb1-obj

-**version 2.0 makes a drastic (and breaking) improvement to handling ordered objects**  Since only IE has object order issues (and only when deleting and re-inserting) qb1 will use normal javascript objects.
-So this module now only has methods to work with normal objects.
+**version 2.0 makes a breaking change to handling ordered objects**  Since only IE has object order issues (and only when deleting and re-inserting) qb1 will use normal javascript objects.
+So this module has been reduced to a few methods for normal objects.

 ## Install